ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 # Develop `Tokenizer` web component
-As we said in the beggining, the `Tokenizer` will be a container for `Tokens`, providing responsive behaviour - overflow when the Tokens can't fit the available width.
+The `Tokenizer` will be a container for `Tokens`, providing responsive behaviour - overflow when Tokens can't fit in the available width.
-This is very common scenario when tokens are used in Tables' columns.

 <br>

-## 1. Create a new web component via `create-ui5-element`
+## 1. Create Tokenizer via `create-ui5-element`

-Another benefit of using the UI5 Web Components tools is the available `create-ui5-element` command that bootstraps a new component.
+UI5 Web Components tools provides the `create-ui5-element` command that bootstraps a new web component (generates `Tokenizer.ts`, `Tokenizer.hbs` and `Tokenizer.css`).

-Run the command (that generates `Tokenizer.ts`, `Tokenizer.hbs` and `Tokenizer.css`) in the project's root:
+- Run the command in the project's root:

 ```sh
 npm run create-ui5-element Tokenizer
 ```

-**Note:** Make sure to import the component `import "./dist/Tokenizer.js";` in the `bundle.esm.js` (root level file).
+-  import the component `import "./dist/Tokenizer.js";` in the `bundle.esm.js` (root level file).

 <br>

 ## 2. Clean-up some code
-As with the Token, there is code generated for demonstration purpose that we won't need.
+Once again, there is code generated for demonstration purpose that we won't need.

 <br>